Murdoch's media empire strikes back

 The latest allegations bring the crisis closer to Murdoch’s son James, who sits on the board of NDS, which News Corp and co-owner private equity firm Permira agreed to sell for $5 billion to Cisco this month.

-The younger Murdoch, who is also chairman and ex-CEO of BSkyB, has been criticised for not uncovering the scale of phone-hacking at the News of the World, though he had not yet joined the UK newspaper operation when the hacking took place.
+The younger Murdoch, who is also chairman and ex-CEO of BSkyB, has been criticized for not uncovering the scale of phone-hacking at the News of the World, though he had not yet joined the newspaper operation when the hacking took place.

 He has since moved to New York after being promoted within News Corp to deputy chief operating officer, and has severed all ties with the British newspapers.
 His focus is now the company’s international pay-TV operations, where he made his career.

-Chase Carey, News Corp’s COO and James Murdoch’s immediate boss, issued a statement late on Wednesday in which he condemned both the BBC Panorama documentary and other media worldwide that had reported its claims.
+Chase Carey, News Corp’s COO and James Murdoch’s immediate boss, on Wednesday condemned the BBC documentary.

 “The BBC’s Panorama program was a gross misrepresentation of NDS’s role as a high quality and leading provider of technology and services to the pay-TV industry, as are many of the other press accounts that have piled on - if not exaggerated - the BBC’s inaccurate claims,” he wrote.

-NDS has complained that it was not asked for its side of the story before Monday’s Panorama, which said NDS had leaked secret codes that allowed rampant pirating of BSkyB rival ITV Digital, which went bust in 2002.
+NDS has complained that it was not asked for its side of the story before Monday’s Panorama program, which said NDS had leaked secret codes that allowed rampant pirating of BSkyB rival ITV Digital, which went bust in 2002.

-On Thursday, NDS’s Executive Chairman Abe Peled published a detailed letter to Panorama accusing the documentary of using manipulated emails to support its allegations, and demanding that the program retract the claims.
+On Thursday, NDS’s Peled published a letter accusing Panorama of using manipulated emails to support its allegations.

-The BBC said: “We stand by the Panorama investigation.
-We have received NDS’s correspondence and are aware of News Corp’s rejection of Panorama’s revelations.
-However, the emails shown in the program were not manipulated, as NDS claims, and nothing in the correspondence undermines the evidence presented in the program.”
+The BBC said the emails shown in the program “were not manipulated, as NDS claims, and nothing in the correspondence undermines the evidence presented in the program”.

-Also this week, the Australian Financial Review published a story claiming that NDS had allowed piracy to thrive at its client U.S. satellite broadcaster DirecTV, which Murdoch had ambitions to buy, even though it had a fix.
+Also this week, the Australian Financial Review published a story saying that NDS had allowed piracy to thrive at its client U.S. satellite broadcaster DirecTV, which Murdoch had ambitions to buy.

-It reported that NDS ran a secret unit in the mid-1990s to sabotage its competitors.
-The stories were the result of a four-year investigation by investigative reporter Neil Chenoweth, who has written two books about Murdoch.
+It reported, on the basis of a four-year investigation, that NDS ran a secret unit in the mid-1990s to sabotage competitors.

-The AFR’s Editor-in-Chief Michael Stutchbury told Reuters on Thursday: “We fully stand by our reports in the paper and by Neil Chenoweth’s extraordinary investigation.”

 None of the evidence presented by Panorama and the AFR this week suggests that the Murdochs or any other News Corp executives were aware at the alleged practices at NDS.